|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Consolidated at San Diego.
 Constructors Number 1137.
 Delivered to the U. S. Army Air Force (USAAF) as B-24D-30-CO Liberator serial number 42-40100.
 Ferried overseas via Hickam Field to the South Pacific.

-Assigned to the 13th Air Force, 5th Bombardment Group, 394th Bomb Squadron.
-Nicknamed "Scootin' Thunder" with the nose art of a lightning bolt atop a globe on both sides of the nose.
+Assigned to the 13th Air Force (13th AF), 5th Bombardment Group (5th BG) "Bomber Barons", 394th Bomb Squadron (394th BS).
+Nicknamed "Scootin' Thunder" with the nose art depicts a white lightning bolt outlined in black atop a globe on both sides of the nose.
 On the right side of the nose were bomb markings indicating missions flown.
-Assigned to pilot Oscar G. Fitzhenry and co-pilot Lt.
+Assigned to pilot Oscar G. Fitzhenry with co-pilot Lt.
 Robert Houser.
-Later, assigned to the 72nd Bombardment Squadron.
+Later, assigned to the 72nd Bombardment Squadron (72nd BS).

-This B-24 flew combat missions in the South Pacific during 1943 and 1944.
+During 1943-1944 this B-24 flew bombing missions in the South Pacific (SOPAC).
 Afterwards flown back to the United States.
 On October 1, 1945 at RFC Altus, OK and likely scrapped sometime afterwards.

 Beth Houser (daughter of Robert Houser)

 USAF Serial Number Search Results - B-24D-30-CO Liberator 42-40100

 Scootin' Thunder (2006) by Beth Houser details this aircraft

 Scootin' Thunder Lecture at Long Beach Yacht Club by Beth Houser September 14, 2010

 Courage Before Every Danger Honor Honor Before All Men (2010) by Joanne Pfannenstiel Emerick page 200 (photo of Fallin crew including Palmer with B-24D Scootin' Thunder 42-40100)